 Accommodations in Colombia range from cheap hostel dorm beds to 5-star luxury hotels.

-In the middle, there's a wide range of budget hotel options, and short term room and apartment rentals for those who prefer to stay base themselves in a particular location for a few weeks or months.
+In the middle, there's a wide range of budget hotels and short-term room and apartment rentals for those who prefer to stay in one spot for a few weeks or months.

 In the small pueblos, room rates are often higher on the weekends to take advantage of the Colombians visiting from the bigger cities.

-For full list of Colombia hostels, B&Bs, and hotels click here, or Try Couchsurfing!
+For a complete list of Colombia hostels, B&Bs, and hotels, click here.

 Nightly Rates